-Buncrana - Principal town and resort on the lovely Inishowen Peninsula.
-The town boasts a 5km (3.1 miles) sandy beach.
+Buncrana - Principle town and resort on the lovely Inishowen Penninsula boasts a 5km sandy beach.
 Swan Park and the Buncrana Coastal Walk is a haven for the leisure walker.
 Buncrana Golf Club, the oldest 9 hole golf links course in Ireland and the nearby North West links offers a warm welcome for visiting golfers.